 The notion of existence as a nonrelative property of a thing, I suspect, owes something to the concern of medieval theologians to prove such a property for a nonobservable entity.

 If something is normatively important, it is so regardless of whether it “exists” or is ideal or virtual.
 What is practically important is not abstract existence but practical difference, normative importance and conceptual articulation.
-(See also Form; Aristotelian Dialectic; Johnston’s Pippin.)
+(See also Form, Substance; Aristotelian Dialectic.)